Burn and Open Rates: When QB Performance Is Removed From the Receiver-Defender Matchup

 Conversely, if a receiver makes a catch for a 7-yard gain on third-and-10, no burn is credited because he wasn’t able to earn his team a new set of downs.
 Each target is also credited with burn yardage that represents how many yards were gained on a reception.
 He’s also credited with burn yardage if he was open but the pass wasn’t completed.

-So who led the NFL in burn percentage (Burn%) in 2020?
+As an example, let’s take a look at who led the NFL in burn percentage (Burn%) in 2020:

 DJ Moore of the Carolina Panthers, who finished 11th in the league with 1,193 receiving yards, topped all receivers with a Burn% of 74.1 — well ahead of the 62.5 league average.